dani37x/CV-maker/README.md

 In some files I want add some things, but almost everything is done what I wanted show in this project in backend.

+I create own pages (html, css) to show my frontend basic skills to work with backend.

-During near two weeks I am going to teach Django and start new project, but I should add new functions to CV-maker
+During near two weeks I am going to teach Django and start new project, but I should add new functions to CV-maker.

 In requirements.txt you can see all libraries versions.